FILING Review

 1. My Producer affidavit keeps getting returned to me because the individual producer license number is not valid.
 How do I find the correct license number?

-• Use the Licensed Producer Search on PID's website to find the correct license number.
+• Use the Licensed Producer Search on the Pennsylvania Insurance Department website and Search by License Type.

 Back to beginning

-• The 1609-SLL affidavit and 1609-PR affidavit must have a valid physical PA address (street, city, and zip code) for the insured’s location in Pennsylvania.
+• The 1609-SLL affidavit and 1609-PR producer affidavit must have a valid physical Pennsylvania address (street, city, and zip code) for the insured’s location in Pennsylvania.
+The utilization of a Post Office Box is not viewed by the Pennsylvania Insurance Department as a valid physical location of risk.

 Back to beginning